cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-1.md

 Finally, we'll take draws from this $\text{Normal}(A\mu_w,\ A\Sigma_w A^T)$.
 This will give us tuples of the form `(x, Aw)`.
 For simplicity, we'll hereafter refer to this tuple as `(x, y)`.

 - `x` is the original `x`-value
-- `y` is the value obtained after: making features out of $X$ and taking the transpose, giving $A$; taking the linear combination of $A$ with the mean-vector of weights; taking a draw from the multivariate-Gaussian we just defined, then plucking out the sample-element corresponding to `x`.
+- `y` is the value obtained after:
+    - Making features out of $X$ and taking the transpose, giving $A$
+    - Taking the linear combination of $A$ with the mean-vector of weights
+    - Taking a draw from the multivariate-Gaussian we just defined, then plucking out the sample-element corresponding to `x`

 **Each draw from our Gaussian will yield 200 `y`-values, each corresponding to its original `x`.
 In other words, it will yield 200 `(x, y)` tuples — which we can plot.**